thanggnguyenn/Data-Engineering/01-Docker/README.md

 Using Docker and PostgreSQL to build a simple data pipeline to ingest data.
 Retrieve the file from the website and import the data into the database in batches.

+File `ingest_data.py` is used to run the workflow.
+First, it will download the file from the website in the Parquet format file.
+Then using `Pandas, SQLAlchemy` to preproces the data and create a data schema before loading the data into Postgres database.

 Build the pipeline:

 ```